 Simple text

-Let’s take a look at an example where impact metrics can improve our data story.
-This chart depicts data collected from a firm that has surveyed its customers and asked them questions like “Do you understand our brand promise?”
-Customers can then respond to each question with five choices, ranging from “strongly disagree” to “strongly agree.”
+Now, let’s look at an example where impact metrics can improve our data story.
+This chart shows data from a company that surveyed its customers with questions like, “Do you understand our brand promise?”
+Customers could respond to each question with five choices, from “strongly disagree” to “strongly agree.”

-There’s absolutely nothing wrong with this chart if our goal is to present all the data to our audience so that they can derive their own insights from it.
+There’s nothing wrong with this chart if our goal is to present all the data and let our audience draw their own insights.
 But what if we’re giving a live presentation?
 And what if we have a story to tell, and we want our audience to follow our narrative?

-I’m alarmed by the proportion of customers who don’t understand our brand promise, and I want to seize my audience’s attention and motivate them to take action to remedy this problem.
+I’m concerned about how many customers don’t understand our brand promise, and I want to grab my audience’s attention to motivate them to fix this issue.

-As I’m passionately making my case for developing a clearer brand promise, my audience is very likely to start examining and thinking about some of these six other questions shown in this chart.
+But as I’m making my case for a clearer brand promise, my audience might start focusing on the other six questions in this chart instead.

 1. Simple Text